kaltura/DeveloperPortalDocs/Article-Style-Structure-Guidelines.md

 * Start with an introduction by answering the question “what will be learned in this document”.
 * Think about the steps that will get your reader from A to Z in the fastest way possible while following Kaltura best-practises.
+* Do not add an H1 title (#) to your article, it will be added automatically from the metadata title defined in the ["article header notation"](#header-notation) section
 * All sections should be separated by H2 headings (##), subsections by H3 headings (###) and so on.
 * **Don’t forget to spell check!**